KannanH2/kaiburr-task-5-text-classification/README.md

        wordcloud
 # Execution Instructions

-Open Task5_Notebook.ipynb in Jupyter
+Open Kaiburr_Task5_KannanH.ipynb in Jupyter
 Run all cells sequentially

-📸 Screenshots
+# Screenshots
-🔹 Data Loading
+🔹 PreProcessing
-🔹 Model Training
+🔹 Model Evaluation
-🔹 Prediction Output
-🔹 Wordcloud
+🔹 Result

 All files are publicly available on this GitHub repo.